Self-help guru convicted in lurid sex-trafficking case

-NEW YORK (AP) — The former leader of a purported self-help group was convicted Wednesday of federal charges that centered on lurid details of what prosecutors called a secret society of "sex slaves" within a community of followers in upstate New York.
+NEW YORK (AP) — The guru of a cult-like self-improvement group that attracted Hollywood actresses and heiresses was convicted Wednesday of manipulating his female devotees through shame and humiliation and turning them into what prosecutors called his sex slaves.

-A jury in federal court in Brooklyn took less than five hours to find Keith Raniere guilty on all counts of sex-trafficking and other charges accusing him of coercing women into unwanted sex using systematic shame and humiliation.
+A jury in federal court in Brooklyn took less than five hours to find Keith Raniere guilty on all counts of sex-trafficking and other charges accusing him of coercing women into sex.

+"Raniere was truly a modern-day Svengali," Brooklyn U.S. Attorney Richard Donoghue said outside court, calling him a lying manipulator who "ruined marriages, careers, fortunes and lives."

-Raniere listened attentively, but showed no visible reaction as he learned the verdict.
+Raniere listened attentively, but showed no reaction as he learned the verdict.

+"This was a very frightening group," Oxenberg said after the verdict.
+Her daughter India left NXIVM after her mother became an outspoken critic of it.

+"I had to save a child who was caught in the grips of this cult, so I wasn't going to stop until I succeeded," Oxenberg said.

-Prosecutors had told jurors that someone known as "Vanguard" and revered as "the smartest man in the world" among some followers was actually a creepy con man who barely got passing grades in college.
+Prosecutors had told jurors that Raniere — a man known as "Vanguard" and revered as "the smartest man in the world" among some followers — was actually a creepy con man who barely got passing grades in college.

 The sorority, sometimes called "The Vow," was created "to satisfy the defendant's desire for sex, power and control," Assistant U.S. Attorney Moira Penza said in closing arguments .